-This Base Prospectus has been approved by the Central Bank of Ireland (the Central Bank) as competent authority under Directive 2003/71/EC, as amended (the Prospectus Directive).
-The Central Bank only approves this Base Prospectus as meeting the requirements imposed under Irish and European Union (EU) law pursuant to the Prospectus Directive.
-Application has been made to the Irish Stock Exchange for Notes issued under this Programme during the period of 12 months from the date of this Base Prospectus to be admitted to the official list (the Irish Official List) and trading on its regulated market (the Main Securities Market).
-Such approval relates only to Notes which are to be admitted to trading on its regulated market or any other regulated markets for the purposes of Directive 2004/39/EU (each such regulated market being a MiFID Regulated Market).
+This Base Prospectus has been approved by the Central Bank of Ireland (the "Central Bank") as competent authority under Directive 2003/71/EC, as amended (the "Prospectus Directive").
+The Central Bank only approves this Base Prospectus as meeting the requirements imposed under Irish and European Union ("EU") law pursuant to the Prospectus Directive.
+Application has been made to the Irish Stock Exchange for Notes issued under this Programme during the period of 12 months from the date of this Base Prospectus to be admitted to the official List") and trading on its regulated market (the "Main Securities Market").
+Such approval relates only to Notes which are to be admitted to trading on its Main Securities Market or any other regulated markets for the purposes of Directive 2004/39/EU (each such regulated market being a "MiFID Regulated Market").
+The Main Securities Market is regulated for the purposes of MiFID.

-Application has been made for this Base Prospectus to be approved by the Dubai Financial Services Authority (the DFSA) under Markets Rule 2.6 of the DFSA.
-Application has also been made to the DFSA for Notes issued under the Programme during the period of 12 months from the date of this Base Prospectus to be admitted to the official list of securities (the Dubai Official List) maintained by the DFSA and to NASDAQ Dubai for such Notes to be admitted to trading on NASDAQ Dubai.
+This Base Prospectus has been approved by the Dubai Financial Services Authority (the "DFSA") under Markets Rule 2.6 of the DFSA.
+Application has also been made to the DFSA for Notes issued under this Programme during the period of 12 months from the date of this Base Prospectus to be admitted to the official list of securities maintained by the DFSA (the "Dubai Official List") and to Nasdaq Dubai for such Notes to be admitted to trading on Nasdaq Dubai.
+An application may be made for any Tranche (as defined under "Terms and Conditions of the Notes") to be admitted to trading on Nasdaq Dubai.

-References in this Base Prospectus to Notes being listed (and all related references) shall mean that (a) such Notes have been admitted to trading on NASDAQ Dubai and have been admitted to the Dubai Official List and/or (b) such Notes have been admitted to trading on the Main Securities Market and have been admitted to the Irish Official List.
+References in this Base Prospectus to Notes being "listed" (and all related references) shall mean that: (i) such Notes have been admitted to trading on the Main Securities Market and have been admitted to the Irish Official List; and/or (ii) such Notes have been admitted to trading on Nasdaq Dubai and have been admitted to the Dubai Official List.

 The Programme provides that Notes may be listed or admitted to trading, as the case may be, on such other or further stock exchanges or markets as may be agreed between the Issuer, the Guarantors and the relevant Dealer.
 The Issuer may also issue unlisted Notes and/or Notes not admitted to trading on any market.
-Notice of the aggregate nominal amount of Notes, interest (if any) payable in respect of Notes, the issue price of Notes and certain other terms and conditions which are applicable to each Tranche (as defined under "Terms and Conditions of the Notes") of Notes will be set out in a final terms document (the Final Terms), which, with respect to Notes to be listed on the Irish Stock Exchange, will be delivered to the Central Bank and the Irish Stock Exchange and with respect to Notes to be listed on NASDAQ Dubai, will be delivered to the DFSA and NASDAQ Dubai.
+Notice of the aggregate nominal amount of Notes, interest (if any) payable in respect of Notes, the issue price of Notes and certain other information which is applicable to each Tranche (as defined under "Terms and Conditions of the Notes") of Notes will be set out in a final terms document (the "applicable Final Terms"), which, with respect to Notes to be listed on the Irish Stock Exchange, will be delivered to the Central Bank and the Irish Stock Exchange and with respect to Notes to be listed on Nasdaq Dubai, will be delivered to the DFSA and Nasdaq Dubai.